peterceen/alx-pre_course/README.md

 My first readme
-Ihave completed a second read me
+I have completed a second read me